japila-books/spark-sql-internals/docs/spark-sql-SessionCatalog.md

 ====
 `functionExists` is used in:

-* link:spark-sql-Analyzer-LookupFunctions.adoc[LookupFunctions] logical rule (to make sure that link:spark-sql-Expression-UnresolvedFunction.adoc[UnresolvedFunction] can be resolved, i.e. is registered with `SessionCatalog`)
+* spark-sql-Analyzer-LookupFunctions.md[LookupFunctions] logical rule (to make sure that spark-sql-Expression-UnresolvedFunction.md[UnresolvedFunction] can be resolved, i.e. is registered with `SessionCatalog`)

-* `CatalogImpl` to link:spark-sql-CatalogImpl.adoc#functionExists[check if a function exists in a database]
+* `CatalogImpl` to spark-sql-CatalogImpl.md#functionExists[check if a function exists in a database]

 * ...
 ====